steply/CrossAppPhotoTransfer/README.md

 	$ git submodules init
 	$ git submodules update

-After all, you just drag everything in the source folder into your project and includes the "CAPT.h" header file to get started.
+After all, you just drag everything (including the CAPTResources.bundle) in the source folder into your project and #import "CAPT.h" header file to get started.

 How To Export Photos
 =